FurcyPin/bigquery-frame/README.md

 # +---+---------+---------------+--------+
 ```

-And this is an equivalent working example using bigquery_frame, that runs on Google Big Query!
+And this is an equivalent working example using bigquery_frame, that runs on Google BigQuery!
 ```python
 from bigquery_frame import BigQueryBuilder from bigquery_frame.auth import get_bq_client